 Their position is, well, the Senate says they don't have the votes.

-I mean, we have slapped the president in the face figuratively speaking.
+I mean, we have slapped the president in the face, figuratively speaking.

 It's time we can do this now.

-And and thank you for your fight.
+And thank you for your fight.

-Uh this is a desperate time.
+This is a desperate time.

-And I don't normally get applause at conference, but when I said, guys, this little experiment in self-government is very in grave danger of coming to an end.
+But when I said, guys, this little experiment in self-government is very in grave danger of coming to an end.

 Let's fight.